Hayzee-Analyst/OfficeCore-Sales-Analysis-Dashboard-/README.md

 ## Data Visualization

-An interactive **2-page Power BI dashboard** was developed to provide stakeholders with actionable business insights.
+An interactive 2 page Power BI dashboard was developed to provide stakeholders with actionable business insights.

 ### Dashboard Features
 - KPI Cards for Sales, Orders, Average Order value, and Quantity Sold